KM3NeT upper bounds of detection rates of solar neutrinos from annihilations of dark matter at the solar core: formalism

 where $R$ is distance between the Earth and the Sun, $B_F$ represents the branching for the annihilation channel $F$ and $\left( \frac{dN}{dE} \right )_{F,i}$ is the differential neutrino spectrum for the $i^{\rm th}$ flavour and the annihilation channel $F$.
 In the above expression, $\Gamma_A$ denotes the total rate for WIMP annihilation in the Sun, which essentially depends on total number of dark matter particle captured gravitationally in the Sun ($N$) as \cite{Zentner:2009is},

 where $C_{\rm ann}$ is the rate per pair at which the captured DM particles annihilate within the Sun.
 The total number of dark matter particle captured ($N$) can be expressed as,

 where $C_C$ is the rate of dark matter capture due to nuclei-DM elastic scattering, while $C_E$ denotes the same at which the captured dark matters evaporate by scattering.
 Similarly, $C_{SC}$, $C_{SE}$ and $C_{\rm{sevap}}$ are the rate for DM self-capture, self-ejection and self-evaporation, respectively \cite{Gaidau:2018yws,Chen:2014oaa}.
+We assume a Tsallis velocity distribution function $f^\prime (v)$ of speeds $v$, which is the generalized form of the Maxwell-Boltzmann distribution.
+It is expressed as \cite{Nunez-Castineyra:2019odi}